Small Claims Court Mediation

 How can I prepare for my Small Claims Court Hearing?

-Your case will probably be on the same calendar and heard at the same time as a number of other small claims court cases.
+Cases in Merced County are often scheduled with a number of other small claims court cases.
 Often, the court’s schedule is very busy, and the court will expect you to present your argument in just a few minutes.
 (It is usually smart to pay attention to the cases heard before yours to see which issues and questions the judge asks the parties).
 It is important to prepare for your case beforehand.
 You should bring all the paperwork that supports your claim (or defense) including receipts, contracts, photographs, invoices, and any other paperwork.
-Make sure you bring any witnesses you need to the hearing if they are necessary to prove your case.
-Ensuring that you are prepared for your case goes along way to securing a successful outcome.
+You should also bring other witnesses who can testify about your case.
+Making sure you are prepared for the hearing goes along way toward a successful outcome.
 After the judge has heard both sides, the judge may either make a decision at the hearing or later and send notice of the ruling to the parties by mail.

 Can I hire a lawyer?